InfiniteSeas/infinite-seas-next/README.md

 animate();
 ```

-### Decentralized wallet connection
+### Zero-knowledge login

-You may find a component named **ConnectWalletBtn** in the **components/wallet/** directory.
-It is also a client-side component capable of accessing the browser-injected provider, checking connection status, and invoking methods for connecting and disconnecting.
+You may find a component named **ZkLoginForm** in the **components/form/** directory.
+It is also a client-side component capable of accessing the OpenId (e.g. Google OAuth) provider, checking connection status, and invoking methods for loggin in, connecting and disconnecting.

 ### Styling with Tailwindcss